 - Pencil cases: We already supply the children with all the writing and drawing equipment they need in school.
 Pencil cases are unnecessary, and just add to the amount of clutter.
 Also, some children bring in expensive gel pens etc, which often go missing and cause a lot of fuss, but which are not needed for school work. - Rucksacks and other sports bags: Although they may be more fashionable, rucksacks and sports bags are too bulky to fit on our coat pegs.
 As a result, they often fall off, and make a mess on the floor or get lost.
-Everything the children need can be carried in their reading folder or P.E. bag. - Trainers: All P.E. lessons in the hall take place in bare feet, and the children wear their trainers to walk to and from the hall.
-For games lessons in the playground and ball area, they wear white trainers. - Mobile Phones: Children are not allowed to bring mobile phones to school unless they are in Year 6 and walking home alone.
-Year 6 children bringing mobile phones need to hand them into the school office on arrival and collect them at the end of the day,
+Everything the children need can be carried in their reading folder or P.E. bag. - Mobile Phones: Children are not allowed to bring mobile phones to school unless they are in Year 5 or 6 and walking home alone.
+Year 5 and 6 children bringing mobile phones need to hand them into the class teacher on arrival and collect them at the end of the day.
+The school cannot take any responsibility for loss or damage to mobile phones while on the school site.

-HOLLY PARK PRIMARY SCHOOL UNIFORM LIST
+HOLLY PARK PRIMARY SCHOOL

+UNIFORM LIST